vibhavariambala/app/exercises/exercise01/README.md

 # Exercise 01: Register for Trial Account on SAP Cloud Platform Cloud Foundry

 ## Objective
-In this exercise you'll learn how you can create your own free developer account on the SAP Cloud Platform.
+In this exercise, you'll learn to create your own free developer account on the SAP Cloud Platform.

 ------------
 1. Open a Web browser and in the address bar enter [cloudplatform.sap.com](http://cloudplatform.sap.com).
 The SAP Cloud Platform Web page appears.